 Adding NetBackup credentials for VMware

-To back up or restore virtual machines, the NetBackup server requires logon credentials to the VMware ESX servers or the VMware vCenter servers.
+To back up or restore virtual machines, NetBackup requires logon credentials to the VMware ESX servers, the VMware vCenter Servers, or the VMware vCloud servers.
 In the NetBackup Administration Console, do the following.

 To add NetBackup credentials